 Pinterest works well if you are using quality images on your blog.
 If not, you should start using eye-catching images right away, but make sure your images are optimized for Pinterest.

-Make sure you also take advantage of hashtags, and pin them onto relevant boards.
+Please make sure you also take advantage of hashtags and pin them onto relevant boards.
 You can see an example of how I do it on my Pinterest profile.

-You can use any of these Twitter tools to determine the best time to Tweet, and tweet accordingly!
+You can use any of these Learn How to find best time to Tweet & Post on Twitter, and tweet accordingly!

 There are many more social bookmarking websites which you can use to submit your blog posts and drive traffic.
 Here are a few niche-based social bookmarking websites which you can use depending on your traffic: